Foreclosure Diversion Program

 All requests for mediation must be in writing and given or sent to the Court Clerk.
 A copy of the request must also be given or sent to the attorney for the lender.
 Homeowners can request a mediation by using the one-page Answer form attached to the foreclosure complaint, by filing an Answer without the form, or by writing a letter to the court to ask for mediation.

 Before you attend mediation, the FDP provides an Informational Session.
-A judge and a housing counselor or attorney explain mediation and what you can do to try to work out a deal with your lender and possibly have your case dismissed.
+A judge and a housing counselor or attorney explain mediation and what you can do to try to work out a deal with your lender.
 The FDP also provides contact information for counselors who offer free help with financial forms that lenders often require you to fill out.

 After the Informational Session, you will attend mediation on the same day, where you talk with your lender about ways to save your home (or other ways to end the foreclosure) with the help of a neutral mediator.
 This conversation increases your chances of keeping your home and having the foreclosure case against you dropped.
 Even if you end up moving out, you can make a plan with the lender about that, and maybe get help with moving expenses.